AlmaLinux/sig-livemedia/README.md

 ## Using Live media

 Live media ISO files are available at https://repo.almalinux.org/almalinux/8/live/x86_64/ or use mirrors https://mirrors.almalinux.org find a close one.
+Refer to project wiki https://wiki.almalinux.org/LiveMedia.html#about-live-media for detailed installation steps.

 ## Build using Docker